akxxh222/INFOSYS-SPRINGBOARD-Food-Trends-Understanding-Customer-Preferences-Team-A-Group-1-Batch-11/README.md

 - Dataset description
 - Machine learning model implementation
 - Results and evaluation
-Future scope
+- Future scope

-Team A dashboard.pbix
+Team A dashboard.pbix-
 Power BI dashboard file used for data visualization and exploratory data analysis of the dataset.

-dataset.xlsx
+dataset.xlsx-
 Processed dataset used for training and evaluating the machine learning model.
 Includes labeled classes and bounding box information.

 ## Key Features: